MicroEJ/docs/SDK6UserGuide/gettingStartedIMXRT595.rst

 Environment Setup
 -----------------

-To follow this Getting Started, you need to install:
+To follow this Getting Started, you need to:

-* MICROEJ SDK 6.
+* Install MICROEJ SDK 6.
-* Get Demo-Wearable-VG.
+* Get the Demo-Wearable-VG from Github.

 Install MICROEJ SDK 6
 ^^^^^^^^^^^^^^^^^^^^^